-There are other defences set out in the Uniform Defamation Laws, however a detailed discussion of them is outside the scope of this information sheet.
-They include:

-- any defence or exclusion of liability that exists under general law (s.
-24, Defamation Act NSW).
-This allows you to assert any defence or exclusion that is recognised in the common law. the defence of contextual truth; i.e. where you are able to prove that the most serious imputations is substantially true which can absolve you of liability for defamatory imputations do not further harm the reputation of the plaintiff (s.
+- There are other defences set out in the Uniform Defamation Laws, however the discussion of them is outside the scope of this information sheet.
+They include: the defence of contextual truth; i.e. where you are able to prove that the most serious imputations is substantially true which can absolve you of liability for defamatory imputations do not further harm the reputation of the plaintiff (s.
 26, Defamation Act NSW); - the defence of absolute privilege; i.e. the reporting of things said in the course of an occasion of absolute privilege, which includes matters published in the course of parliamentary proceedings or proceedings of a court or tribunal (s.
 27, Defamation Act NSW); - the publication of public documents; i.e. you are free to publish reports of matters contained in public documents or a fair summary or extract from a public document, such as any judgment of a court or parliamentary proceedings or reports published by a parliamentary body (s.
 28, Defamation Act NSW); - the defence of a fair report of proceedings of public concern; i.e. a fair report of proceedings in a court or an arbitral tribunal; parliamentary body or local government body and meetings of public bodies such as a trade association or sport or recreation association (s.
 29, Defamation Act NSW).

-Apology: the importance of an offer to make amends
+Apology: the consequences of a failure to accept an offer to make amends

 One of the objectives of the Uniform Defamation Laws is to promote speedy and non-litigious methods of resolving disputes about the publication of defamatory matter.
-In order to promote dispute resolution, the Uniform Defamation Laws provide incentives for those seeking vindication of their reputation to accept an apology and, if appropriate, a negotiated amount of damages and the payment of legal costs (ss.
+In order to promote dispute resolution the Uniform Defamation Laws provide incentives for those seeking vindication of their reputation to accept an apology and, if appropriate, a negotiated amount of damages and the payment of legal costs (ss.
 12-20, Defamation Act NSW).
+The Defamation Act sets out a formal process that describes: